mpcen/newworld-coordinate-tracker/README.md

 ## Running From Source

 -   run `npm install`
--   run `npm start`.
-This will start the server running at `http://localhost:5000`
+-   run program from debugger by launching the `Launch Program` task or run `npm start` from powershell.
+For some reason running npm start from vscode doesnt work right

 ## Generate an executable (Experimental)